-- 6.59 As discussed in Section 5 the risk of flooding from groundwater is considered to be low.
-However, in the pre -application discussions held with the LLFA it has been highlighted that there is potential risk of a localised high groundwater table at the location of the proposed SuDS basins.
-It is considered that this could be addressed as follows: - Undertake groundwater monitoring a the proposed locations to establish the local groundwater levels; - Consider the use of pond liners to prevent the ingress of groundwater; or - Locally elevate the area to ensure that the attenuation feature is above the maximum likely groundwater level (any such proposal should ensure that it does not result in reliance of embankments)
+6.62 As discussed in Section 5 the risk of flooding from groundwater is considered to be low.
+However, in the pre application discussions held with the LLFA it has been highlighted that there is potential risk of a localised high groundwater table at the location of the proposed SuDS basins.
+It is considered that this could be addressed by one of the following ways:

+- Undertake groundwater monitoring a the proposed locations to establish the local groundwater levels; - Consider the use of pond liners to prevent the ingress of groundwater (ensuring that groundwater pressure would not compromise the use of such a technique); or - Locally elevate the area to ensure that the attenuation feature is above the maximum likely groundwater level (any such proposal should ensure that it does not result in reliance of embankments)